jeffrey82221/crawling_tools/sdk/prompts/html2graph.md

 has_attribute:
 Used to link an Element to its Attribute.
 Represents the relationship between an HTML tag and its attributes.
+is_in_front_of:
+Used to link an Element to its next Element for Elements in a sequence.
 The function should return nodes as list of dictionary and links as list of dictionary.

 Note that the nodes should have unique id as node id, so  for the links.